NayeemurR/61040-portfolio/assignments/assignment1.md

 **Problem 1**: Keeping track of everything

 It’s hard to keep track of everything and not get mentally lost.
+I have to keep track of all the information and also who that information belongs to and where I can easily access it.
 Ideally, I would like to fix this issue organizationally so I can have a bit more mental peace.

 **Problem 2**: Teaching everyone to take care of their own things

 I decided not to pursue this problem because it’s less software-related.
-Teaching someone to take care of their own things would require more in-person human interaction.
+Teaching someone to take care of their own things would require a more in-person human interaction.

 **Problem 3**: Storing Everything in One Place